-KUALA LUMPUR: Malaysia has expelled North Korea's ambassador, giving him 48 hours to leave the country in a major break in diplomatic relations over the airport assassination of the half-brother of Pyongyang's leader.
+KUALA LUMPUR: Malaysia expelled North Korea's ambassador today, giving him 48 hours to leave the country as a diplomatic row deepened over the assassination of the half-brother of Pyongyang's leader.

 Arch-rival South Korea has blamed the North for the murder, citing what they say was a standing order from leader Kim Jong-Un to kill his exiled half-brother who may have been seen as a potential rival.

-The diplomatic spat erupted last month when Malaysian police rejected North Korean diplomats' demands to hand over Kim's body.
+The row erupted last month when Malaysian police rejected North Korean diplomats' demands to hand over Kim's body.

-Kang then claimed the investigation was politically motivated and said Kuala Lumpur was conspiring with "hostile forces".
+Ambassador Kang Chol reacted by saying that the investigation was politically motivated and that Kuala Lumpur was conspiring with "hostile forces".

-Malaysia summoned Kang for a dressing-down, with Prime Minister Najib Razak saying the ambassador's statement was "diplomatically rude".
+Malaysia then summoned Kang for a dressing-down over his accusation, with Prime Minister Najib Razak describing the ambassador's statement as "totally uncalled for (and) diplomatically rude".

-Malaysia has also recalled its envoy to Pyongyang and cancelled a rare visa-free travel deal with North Korea, putting the skids under once cozy ties.
+Malaysia also recalled its envoy to Pyongyang and has cancelled a rare visa-free travel deal with North Korea, putting the skids under once cozy ties.

-Two women -- one Vietnamese and one Indonesian -- have been charged with murdering Kim Jong-Nam, with airport CCTV footage showing them approaching the heavyset 45-year-old and apparently smearing his face with a cloth.
+Airport CCTV footage showed the women approaching the heavyset 45-year-old and apparently smearing his face with a cloth.

 Police say he suffered a seizure and died less than 20 minutes later.
 Swabs of the dead man's face revealed traces of VX nerve agent.